quic/qbox/README-local.md

 _NB, none of the `multithread` based syncronisation policies can be used with COROUTINES, and this will generate an error_

 _For deterministic execution enable BOTH `tlm2` synchronisation _and_ `icount` mode._

+[//]: # (SECTION 100)
+## Halt Interface

+The libqbox library allows to manage the halt state of the different CPUs that are used.
+The halt will allow a cpu to be in "standby".

+Indeed, by default the halt state is released (state 0).
+It is important to note that the halt does not work with the power_off set (parameter p_power_off set to true).